 Pursuant to the equity interest pledge agreements between Beijing CHJ and Xindian Information, our VIEs, their respective shareholders, and Wheels Technology, our wholly-owned PRC subsidiary, each shareholder of Beijing CHJ and Xindian Information agrees to pledge its equity interests in the relevant VIE to our subsidiary to secure Beijing CHJ and Xindian Information's performance of the relevant VIE's obligations under the relevant contractual arrangements.
-The equity interest pledge of shareholders of Xindian Information has been registered with the local branch of the SAMR.
-The equity interest pledge of the majority of shareholders of Beijing CHJ has been registered with the local branch of the SAMR.
-We expect that all of the shareholders of Beijing CHJ will have complete equity pledge registrations.
+The equity interest pledge of shareholders of Beijing CHJ and Xindian Information has been registered with the local branch of the SAMR.
 The equity interest pledge agreements with our VIEs' shareholders provide that the pledged equity interest shall constitute continuing security for any and all of the indebtedness, obligations and liabilities under the relevant agreements and the scope of pledge shall not be limited by the amount of the registered capital of that VIE.
 However, a PRC court may take the position that the amount listed on the equity pledge registration forms represents the full amount of the collateral that has been registered and perfected.
 If this is the case, the obligations that are supposed to be secured in the equity interest pledge agreements in excess of the amount listed on the equity pledge registration forms could be determined by the PRC court as unsecured debt, which typically takes last priority among creditors.